MariaCamilaHer/CMA-CGM/README.md

 4. Strategic Market Growth: Expanding in emerging markets (Latin America, Africa, and Asia) while securing port operations worldwide.

 5. Financial Resilience & Innovation: Revenue surged post-pandemic, with a focus on digital transformation, AI in logistics, and automation.

+If you want more information: https://www.cma-cgm.fr/